-Small dents can become lost revenue when a workshop outsources them or cannot offer a reliable paintless repair route.
+Small dents become lost revenue when a workshop outsources them, pushes them into repaint work unnecessarily, or cannot explain which damage is suitable for paintless repair.

 Training guide

-Review when paintless dent repair training makes sense, what skill level is needed, and what a workshop should confirm before booking.
+Review when paintless dent repair training makes sense, what participants need to learn, what damage types are realistic, and what M&H Group should confirm before booking.

 Buyer guide